LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 npm install
 npm start
 ```
-:sparkles:**Recommended browser for this project is Google Chrome.**:sparkles:
+:sparkles:**The recommended browser for this project is Google Chrome.**:sparkles:

 ### Don't forget!
 This project requires creating an Elastic Cloud deployment and adding the Elastic Cloud access credentials to the `config/default.json` file.